Ariel Rider Ebikes logo

 • Disconnect the Battery Detection Module (G3 models only).

-• Keep the Master/Slave communication connected between the two controllers.
+• Note: Keep the Master/Slave communication cable connected between dual controllers.

 • Disconnect Headlight.